GET TO KNOW RD3

 In 2004, Ray completed his Master’s degree at Wesleyan University, where he furthered his knowledge in human (or applicant) assessment through his study of psychology and assessment tools, including Dr. Robert Sternberg’s “Successful Intelligence.”
 Along the way, he gained national recognition for his work in assessment and innovative practices, giving presentations around the country as well as internationally.
 In 2014 he was honored with The Enrollment Management Association’s Bretnall Award for significant contributions to the admission field.
 Ray has served as Chair of The Enrollment Management Association’s Think Tank on the Future of Assessment and Co-Chair of the development of the Character Skills Assessment while implementing unique assessments in the Choate admission process that sought to go beyond GPA and test scores.
 Ray’s admission passions led him to a seat on the Board of Trustees of the Association of Independent School Admission Professionals (AISAP) where he pursued raising the bar on all aspects of the role of an admission professional.

 In July 2016, Ray formalized his role with AISAP and served as Director of AISAP’s Center for Admission and Enrollment Management Leadership while also serving as an Educational Adviser for VJB & Associates.
 In 2016 he also helped launch and support the Character Collaborative where he now is on the Board.
 In late Spring 2019, The RD3 Education and Advising Center was launched to serve both families and schools.
 With its strong belief that "partnership is the new leadership" RD3 has relationships in and outside of the United States serving families worldwide.
-RD3's Exclusive Partner in China is Shang Learning where Ray serves as the Director of Character Education and in Mexico RD3 collaborates with Blue Ivy Coaching.
+RD3's Exclusive Partner in China is Shang NancyFriends (SNF) where Ray serves as the Director of Character Education and in Mexico RD3 collaborates with Blue Ivy Coaching.
+Finally, Ray serves as the Director of CAP (Character-Attitude-Performance) for the Elite Hockey program in Connecticut, serving student-athletes from 8-19.
 All partners are committed at the highest levels to student growth and development.